-If behaviours continue, the child refuses to take five mins time out or a WB value is broken then the Midday manager is called.
+If behaviours continue, the child refuses to take five mins time out or the WB way is broken then the Midday manager/RB2L Team is called.
 They will bring the child to SLT.
 The child will miss time from their lunch until it is deemed, they are ready to go back out.